aimad1234/Test_ML/README.md

 # Project Overview

-This repository contains code for building, deploying, and monitoring a machine learning model to predict weekly sales.
-The project involves multiple stages, from model selection and deployment to ongoing monitoring and improvement.
+This repository contains code for building a machine learning model to predict weekly sales.

 ## Model Explanation